garrandall/popular-music-data/tracks/take-my-love--i-want-to-give-it-all-to-you--little-willie-john.md

 My-i life, is your life
 Never let it run cold

-Ooh-oh my life, my life, my life
+Oh-oh my life, my life, my life
 Is your love
 Never let it run a-cold